Seminars

 Rules of the Road

-Navigational rules of the road help you to know what to do whey you share the water with other boats, how to recognize and signal intentions, and how to avoid a collision.
-This seminar focuses in a practical way on helping you to understand the basic rules encountered by recreational boaters during almost every boating outing and the rules most likely to apply in the local waters where you boat.
-It covers skipper responsibilities, general rules and definitions, rules to avoid a collision, and sound and light signals.
+Navigational rules of the road help you know what to do when you share the water with other boats, how to recognize and signal intentions, and how to avoid a collision.
+This seminar focuses in a practical way on helping you understand the basic rules encountered by recreational boaters during almost every boating outing and the rules most likely to apply in the local waters where you boat.
+It covers skipper responsibilities, general rules, and definitions, rules to avoid a collision, lights and shapes, and sound and light signals.

 For more information, contact us at: